Best Restaurants in RomeCatarina Belova/Shutterstock.com

 TemaLocated in the most ancient district in Rome, Ristorante Tema is a delightful traditional-style eatery offering a delectable array of pasta dishes, classic meat and fish mains, and mouthwatering desserts.
 To top off the dining experience, they also serve a selection of digestifs.

 Read More...Address: Via Panisperna 96/98, Rome

 Sakana SushiIf you're yearning for something other than Italian food, Sakana Sushi is the place to go.
-In an oriental setting, traditional Japanese dishes are served.
-If you feel having your meal in a nearby park or just somewhere outside, Sakana Sushi also provides a takeaway menu to choose from.
+In a hip oriental setting, classic sushi, dumplings, and tempura are served from a conveyor belt.
+And if you feel like having your meal in a nearby park or just somewhere outside, Sakana Sushi also provides a takeaway menu.

 Phone: +39 06 474 3325

-Pane e SalamePane e Salame ('bread and salami' in English) with its long and narrow dining room is a snug yet comfortable eatery.
-Made-to-measure taglieri (wooden chopping boards) come loaded with cold cuts, cheeses, roasted eggplants, zucchini and pates, and are usually combined with a glass of fine wine to be enjoyed to the fullest.
-It's highly recommended to come early as the place gets busy, especially during rush hour.
+Pane e SalamePane e Salame is a hip and modern bistro offering platters of cold cuts, cheeses, roasted eggplants, zucchini and pates, which are usually combined with a glass of fine Italian wine.
+It is highly recommended to come early as the place gets busy, especially during rush hour.

 Read More...Address: Via Santa Maria in Via, 19, Rome

 Operating Hours: Daily noon–10pm